edwinaquino/my-books-app/README.md

 * cd into my-reads folder: `cd my-books-app`
 * install all project dependencies with `npm install`
 * start the development server with `npm start`
 * Open In Browser - Your app should now be running on port 3000.
-One your browser to: http://localhost:3000
+Open your browser to: http://localhost:3000

 ## Requirements
 * React V16.6.3